rust-lang/rust/src/doc/rustc-dev-guide/src/profiling/with_perf.md

 do:

 ```
-perf record -F99 --call-graph dwarf cargo +rust-prof rustc
+perf record -F99 --call-graph dwarf cargo +<toolchain> rustc
 ```

-to run `cargo`.
+to run `cargo` -- here `<toolchain>` should be the name of the toolchain you made in the beginning.
 But there are some things to be aware of:

 - You probably don't want to profile the time spend building dependencies.
 So something like `cargo build; cargo clean -p $C` may